skku-aihclab/proj25-molecule-toxicity-prediction/README.md

-# Multi-Modal Molecular Toxicity Prediction Framework
+# MoltiTox: A Multimodal Fusion Model for Molecular Toxicity Prediction

+**Status:** Accepted in *Frontiers in Toxicology* (awaiting publication)

+**Citation and DOI:** Will be available upon publication

-A comprehensive deep learning framework for molecular toxicity prediction using single and multi-modal approaches.
-The framework combines molecular graphs, SMILES sequences, 2D structure images, and NMR spectra to predict toxicity across 12 different endpoints from the Tox21 dataset.
+A comprehensive deep learning model for molecular toxicity prediction using single and multimodal approaches.
+The model combines molecular graphs, SMILES sequences, 2D structure images, and NMR spectra to predict toxicity across 12 different endpoints from the Tox21 dataset.

 ## Table of Contents
 - [Overview](#overview)